 Fringe’s customizable lifestyle benefits platform dispels the need for a one-size-fits-all benefits package.
 With their platform, team members are given points, which they can use to choose between over 100 unique lifestyle benefit options, like subscription services and food delivery.
 Plus, companies can always add points to an employee’s account to recognize and show appreciation.

 Interested in learning more?
-Schedule a free demo today.
+Contact our team to schedule a free demo today!